Cyclic Complexity of Words: The Limit Inferior of the Cyclic Complexity

 \section{The Limit Inferior of the Cyclic Complexity}

-We say that an aperiodic word $x$ has \emph{minimal cyclic complexity} if $\liminf_{n\to \infty} c_x(n)=2.$ In the previous section we saw that Sturmian words have minimal cyclic complexity.
-We now give other examples of words having minimal cyclic complexity which include the well known period doubling word.
+We say that an aperiodic word $x$ has \emph{minimal cyclic complexity} if $\liminf_{n\to \infty} c_x(n)=2.$ In the previous section we proved that Sturmian words have minimal cyclic complexity.
+We now give other examples of words having minimal cyclic complexity which include the well-known period-doubling word.
 This may be compared with an analogous situation in the context of maximal pattern complexity in which a restricted class of Toeplitz words is found to have the same maximal pattern complexity as Sturmian words (see \cite{KaZa01}).
-We also show that for the paperfolding word we have $\liminf_{n\to \infty} c_x(n)=4.$ Clearly if $\liminf_{n\to \infty} c_x(n)<+\infty,$ then $x$ has linear factor complexity.
+We also show that for the paperfolding word we have $\liminf_{n\to \infty} c_x(n)=4.$ Clearly, if $\liminf_{n\to \infty} c_x(n)<+\infty,$ then the factor complexity of $x$ satisfies $\liminf_{n\to \infty} p_x(n)/n<+\infty$.
 This is because each cyclic class of factors of length $n$ has at most $n$ elements.
-But as we shall see the converse is not true.
-We prove that for the Thue-Morse infinite word $t,$ we have $\liminf_{n\to \infty} c_t(n)=+\infty.$
+But the converse is not true.
+In fact, we prove that for the Thue-Morse infinite word $t,$ for which $\liminf_{n\to \infty} p_t(n)/n=3$, see \cite[Proposition 4.5]{Br89}, we have $\liminf_{n\to \infty} c_t(n)=+\infty.$